0x80/shreditor/README.md

 * Scramble sequence notes (keeping the pitch and velocity but randomize its position)
 * Rotate sequence notes within the loop

+## Requirements
+Shruthi-1 with firmware >= v1.0.
+The firmware update instructions are found below.

 ## Usage
-Build instructions for OSX and Windows are given below.
-The documentation on how to use the software can be found in __docs/user-manual.md__.
+The documentation on how to use the application can be found in __docs/user-manual.md__.
+Build instructions for OSX and Windows are listed below.

 ## Known Issues
-* Firmware check for >1.0 for example 1.02 is wrongly reported as 1.00 in the interface.
+* Firmware version, for example 1.02, is wrongly reported as 1.00 in the interface.

 ## Troubleshooting
 ### No compatible Shruthi firmware version was detected on this port.